 FRENCH CANADIAN TOURTIÈRE RECIPE VIDEO

 If you feel more like watching than reading, here’s the video!
-If you like what you see, make sure to subscribe to my YouTube channel.
+If you like the vintage twist, make sure to subscribe to my YouTube channel for more vintage vibes.

 This post may contain affiliate links, meaning that if you choose to purchase something after clicking on one of the links in this post, I may earn a small commission at no additional cost to you.